DrPhist/mgfs/README.md

 mgfs
 ========

-Allows mounting a MongoDb database as a file system via [FUSE](https://bazil.org/fuse/).
+Mounting a MongoDb database as a filesystem via [FUSE](https://bazil.org/fuse/).

 ## Installation
 You need to have [Golang](https://golang.org/doc/install) installed.